mac-theobio/RSAomicron/README_TMB.md

 ### medium

+- importance sampling? `tmbstan`? (will need more priors?)
+   - works, sort of, but we probably need priors on deltar, lodrop, logain to keep out of trouble
 - write (unit) tests!
 - machinery for automatic binom/beta-binom switching/robust fitting
 - `SIMULATE` methods
-- switches for fixed vs random vs pooled values.
-Ideally this could be done by fixing `log_sd` to a small (pooled) or large (fixed) value, but ???
-I was previously getting a lot of inner-loop optimization problems when `log_sd` was large.
-Maybe gone now, maybe interacting with other issues
 - making loc a fixed effect seemed necessary to get workable answers: can we relax this?
 - adjustable beta-binomial parameterizations?
 Do we really need this?
 - log-scale/robust machinery
 - alternatively try using standard mixed model (also good for comparison of effects of allowing for drop/gain)